bweathers1208/broadcasting/Presenting/Presentation-Tips.md

 # Presentation Tips
-* Before your talk:
+* _*Before your talk:*_
   * By attending and speaking at our events, you are agreeing to follow the Techlahoma [Code of Conduct](https://www.techlahoma.org/code-of-conduct).
-Please read it before you speak.
+Please read and understand it before you speak.
-  * Arrive a few minutes early to connect your laptop and run through your slides/code.
+  * Arrive 15 minutes early to connect your laptop and run through your slides/code.
   * The `Starspace 46 guest` wi-fi password is `Techlahoma`.
-It would also be good to have a backup plan in case you have trouble connecting.
+We also suggest having a backup plan in case you have trouble connecting.
   * Make sure that you will be able to connect your laptop to the HDMI.
 If you need an adapter, please bring it or check with the user group leader or an A/V volunteer that one will be available.
 Don’t wait until your talk is starting to do this!
   * Verify that your **name, talk title, and a short summary** of your talk are listed correctly on the Meetup page for the event (even for lightning talks!).
   * Let the A/V volunteer know if you don’t want your presentation to be streamed or recorded.
 These are completely optional!